oneoffcoder/rpa/source/cvt.rst

 CVT
 ===

 The mental model of RPA is with understanding the so-called ``CVT`` (Consonant, Vowel, Tone) composition of a ``syllable``.
 For all intents and purposes, a syllable is simply a sound.
-Hmong is a language, like Madarin, that is largely mono-syllabic; meaning, one sound is one word.
+Hmong is a language, like Mandarin, that is largely mono-syllabic; meaning, one sound is one word.
 Of course, there are multi-syllable words in Hmong too, but, these words themselves are composed of the elementary mono-syllables.
 After you learn the mono-syllables, this achievement paves the way to learning compound words in Hmong.

 Back to ``CVT``.
-Simply stated, a ``consonant`` is a the beggining of a word, a ``vowel`` is the middle of a word and a ``tone`` is the ending of a word.
+Simply stated, a ``consonant`` is the beggining of a word, a ``vowel`` is the middle of a word and a ``tone`` is the ending of a word.
 For more technical articles of these concepts, see the following `constant <https://en.wikipedia.org/wiki/Consonant>`_, `vowel <https://en.wikipedia.org/wiki/Vowel>`_ and `tone <https://en.wikipedia.org/wiki/Tone_(linguistics)>`_ articles.
 In RPA, there are only so many consonants, vowels and tones.
 In fact, there are

 * 54 consonants,
 * 13 vowels, and